GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Eclipse
 - good for Heroic content and CP4s, only effective in legendaries if your group focuses status affected targets and has enough damage to kill them quickly
-- can be used as an offensive skill build on Challenging or lower difficulty content, in that case, prefer the Eclipse backpack and Capacitor
+- can be used as an offensive skill build on solo Heroic or lower difficulty content, in that case, prefer the Eclipse backpack and Capacitor
 - spreads status effects on kill, therefore, the Eclipse chest is a must
 - also spreads status effects from Scorpio (TODO: test if TP debuffs are also spread)
 - preferred skills are Riot Foam/Firestarter Chem Launcher, Airburst Seeker Mine and Burn/EMP Sticky Bomb